-Weekend Transportation is a bus service that operates on weekends, serving four cities in Greater Tel Aviv – Giv’atayim, Kiryat Ono, Ramat HaSharon, Shoham, Yehud – Monosson and Tel Aviv-Yafo.
+Weekend Transportation is a bus service that operates on weekends, serving six cities in Greater Tel Aviv – Giv’atayim, Kiryat Ono, Ramat HaSharon, Shoham, Yehud – Monosson and Tel Aviv-Yafo.

-The fleet consists of several minibuses, each of which can hold a maximum of 19 passengers.
-The network is made up of seven lines that run throughout Greater Tel Aviv, with over 500 stops in total.
+The network is made up of seven lines that run throughout Greater Tel Aviv.
 Passengers can get to the downtown areas of the participating cities and travel between different neighborhoods on days and times when regular public transportation is not available.
 The planning of the routes also took into consideration those parts of the cities populated by observant Jews.

 Six local authorities have partnered to operate the Weekend Transportation network.

 The frequency of departure varies depending on the bus line.
 The full bus schedule with updated departure times can be found on the different transportation apps.